Scoop Jackson (writer): Career

 During the 2008 World Series, Jackson found himself surrounded by controversy after writing a column about Tampa Bay Rays star B.J.
 Upton.
 Jackson argued that Upton (who is African-American) can be a role model to the black community because of his "propensity to be lazy".
 One writer for a Rays blog later said, "Could you imagine Scoop Jackson's reaction if Peter Gammons had written that paragraph? ...
 Good lord Scoop.
 We don't mean to yell, but did you eat paint chips when you were a kid?
 Of all the positive things Upton does on the baseball field that are worthy of emulating, Jackson picks laziness as why inner-city kids will gravitate to the Rays center fielder."
 His first contribution to ESPN The Magazine appeared in the May 8, 2006 issue titled "It's Time" which was a short article explaining why he was picking the New Jersey Nets to win the 2005-06 NBA championship.
 Having grown up with Tim Hardaway, he interviewed him for a column that appeared on ESPN.com on February 23, 2007, about Hardaway's comment, "I hate gay people."

 In 2015 Jackson transferred from senior writer at ESPN.com to senior writer at Sportscenter for ESPN.
-He also returned to copyright for Nike.
-Helping develop their EQUALITY campaigns.
+He also returned to copywrite for Nike, helping develop their EQUALITY campaigns.
 In 2017 he won the New York International Television & Film gold medal award for Sports Coverage for his ESPN feature on the anticipation of the Chicago Cubs winning the World Series.

+In 2023 Jackson began writing a weekly column for the Chicago Sun-Times.
+He also collaborated with Basketball Hall of Famer George Gervin on Gervin's autobiography, Ice: Why I Was Born to Score, developing the book from extensive interviews conducted during 2021.

+Books

+Jackson is the author of several books on sports, hip-hop and culture.